Skip to primary navigation Skip to content Skip to footer

 Back to Blog

-10 THINGS TO DO IN FAIRHOPE, AL (2026 LOCAL’S GUIDE)
+10 THINGS YOU MUST DO IN FAIRHOPE, AL (LOCAL GUIDE)

 Flowers from beautiful downtown Fairhope, Alabama

 Fairhope is one of those towns that’s hard to explain to someone who hasn’t been here.
+So let me try.

-Southern Living puts us on their best small towns list every year.
-We’ve got more published authors per capita than any town in America.
+Southern Living puts us on their best small towns list almost every year.
+USA Today readers voted our food tour one of the best in the country.
+We have more published authors per capita than any town in America.
 We were founded by 28 people from Iowa with a wild idea about taxes.
-And every once in a while, the bay turns into something out of a dream and people grab nets and run for the shore.
-That’s the short version.
-Here’s the longer one.
+And every so often, the bay turns into something out of a dream and people grab nets and run for the shore.

 1. Take a Food Tour

-2. Walk the Fairhope Municipal Pier at Sunset
+2. Walk the Fairhope Pier at Sunset

 The pier is the heart of Fairhope.
 A long wooden walk out into Mobile Bay with a rose garden, a fountain, a small beach, and one of the best sunset views on the Gulf Coast.